Huegoxaga/notes/os/linux.md

   - `-n` sort contents numerically.
   - `-u` sort and ignore duplicated contents.
   - `-k2` sort by the second column.
-- `make` it will compile binary files in the current folder.
-  - `make test` verify the completed `make` process has no error.
-- `make install` it will build the binaries then copt it to a `make` managed folder which has been already added to the environment path and ready to run in the terminal.
-  - This command is provided by a package called `build-essential`
-  - Although this command does all the things `make` will do, it is recommanded to run `make` first.
 - `truncate -s 0 syslog` truncate text file
 - `tail -f /var/log/syslog` view log from the buttom
   - The `-f` option causes tail to not stop when end of file is reached, but